finos/common-domain-model/documentation/source/documentation.rst

    settlementAmount Money (0..1)
    transferSettlementType TransferSettlementEnum (0..1)

-Additionally, ``Trade`` supports representation of specific execution or contractual trade details via the ``executionDetails`` and ``contractDetails`` attributes.
+Additionally, ``Trade`` supports representation of specific execution or contractual details via the ``executionDetails`` and ``contractDetails`` attributes.

-ExecutionDetails
+ExecutionDetails and ContractDetails
-"""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""

-The ExecutionDetails data type represents field that are applicable only to trade executions and includes attributes that describe the execution venue and execution type.
+The ``ExecutionDetails`` data type represents details applicable to trade executions and includes attributes that describe the execution venue and execution type.
+Not all trades will have been 'executed', such as those created from a Swaption Exercise event.
+In those cases, the ``executionDetails`` attributes on ``Trade`` is expected to be empty.

-ContractTradeDetails
-""""""""""""""""""""

-ContractTradeDetails are only applicable to contractual products.
-It represents details of the trade after the trade execution has been confirmed.
+``ContractDetails`` are only applicable to trades on contractual products and are typically provided at or prior to trade confirmation.

 .. code-block:: Haskell